zzhangjii/learning-library/ApplicationIntegration-labguide.md

         - Click on the *Edit* (pencil) icon to the right of *EvaluateForm* in the properties panel to display the form editor.

-        - By performing the steps that you used earlier, add the elements to the form:
+        - By performing the steps that you used earlier, add these elements to the form:

           | **Palette Element Type** | **Name**            | **Label**            |